mofrim/42-minirt/Readme.md

 - Switchable raytracing method: direct single pixel drawing to he canvas, drawing via xpm, multithreaded variants.
 - Multithreading is also available for supersampling.
+- Export the current scene to ppm.

 ## Learnings

 You gotta stop implementing features at some point... :)

+## Some nice scenes

+![a mystical hyper][images/mystical-hyper.png]